uyuni-project/contrib/uyuni-tools/README.md

 This will clone the given basechannel and all its child channels from the channels they are cloned from.
 Or it will update the given environment in the given project.

 - system_rereg.py
-When a system needs to be moved from SUSE Manager Server to a SUSE Manager Proxy or from a SUSE Manager Proxy to another SUSE Manager Proxy this script can be used.
+When a system needs to be moved from Uyuni Server to a Uyuni Proxy or from a Uyuni Proxy to another Uyuni Proxy this script can be used.

 - system_update.py
 This script will can perform several tasks: